-Corydoras starbai can reach a total length of about 7.5 to 8 centimeters.
+Corydoras sterbai can reach a length of about 7.5 to 8 centimeters including tail.
 This fish is anthracite gray with rows of silvery speckles all over its body.
 The pelvic and pectoral fins are bright orange which is very striking, and they have two pairs of beard threads.
 The females are more solidly built, the males have a more pointed dorsal fin.

 Rio Guaporé, this river forms part of the border between Bolivia and Brazil.
 Corydoras sterbai inhabits the small tributaries, creeks, lakes and floodplains.

 Because these Corydoras are very popular and they are willing to pay a fair amount, wild caught fish are rarely sent to Europe.
 The vast majority of fish offered here, are captive bred.

 Corydoras sterbai requires an aquarium with a length of at least 80 centimeters.
 Decorate the aquarium with some plants, driftwood and a fine sandy substrate in which they can dig without damaging their beard threads.
 They do need a lot of free swimming space.
 They appreciate some mild current.

 Sometimes Corydoras sterbai wants to seek some hiding, so shelters in the form of broad-leaved plants, wood, stones or burrows are regularly visited.

 Make sure that the water surface remains open, because they sometimes start breathing on the surface (intestinal breathing, they swallow the air and then squeeze it through the intestines).

 Temperature: 23-28 Celsius.